JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 1. Camera photographs the sky
 2. Software detects star positions in the image
-3. Compares star patterns to a catalog → identifies the field
+3. Compares star patterns to a catalog â†’ identifies the field
-4. Reports RA/Dec — instantly, from first principles
+4. Reports RA/Dec â€” instantly, from first principles

-This is called **lost-in-space** solving — it works with zero prior pointing knowledge.
+This is called **lost-in-space** solving â€” it works with zero prior pointing knowledge.

 <!--
 The fundamental difference here is the question being asked.
 Encoders ask "how far have I moved from where I started?"
 A plate-solving eFinder asks "where am I right now?"

 It takes a picture of whatever patch of sky it's looking at, finds the stars in that image, and matches their pattern against a pre-built catalog.
 No starting reference needed.
 The sky itself is the reference.

-This is the same technology used on spacecraft — the ESA algorithm we'll talk about later was literally designed to figure out where a satellite is pointing in deep space, with no prior knowledge at all.
+This is the same technology used on spacecraft â€” the ESA algorithm we'll talk about later was literally designed to figure out where a satellite is pointing in deep space, with no prior knowledge at all.
 -->

 ---